 Richard Golian

 The Process Over the Result

-One thing she emphasized was that for her, painting isn’t about the final product but about the act of painting itself.
+One thing she emphasised was that for her, painting is not about the final product but about the act of painting itself.
 She told me:

+Richard Golian